aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules_and_action_plugins/deploy_to_cv.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.deploy_to_cv` when using this plugin.

+!!! warning "This module is in **preview** mode"
+    This module is not guaranteed to have a backwards compatible interface.

 Deploy various objects to CloudVision

 ## Synopsis